TBI Releases Two New Crime Publications

 - Bias-motivated offenses categorized as Crimes Against Persons accounted for 80% of all hate crimes in 2020.

-- Race/Ethnicity/Ancestry Bias accounted for 67.5% of reportable known bias motivation categories, while the second most frequently reported bias was Sexual Orientation Bias, accounting for 20%.
+- Of the bias-motivated Crimes Against Persons reported, Race/Ethnicity/Ancestry Bias accounted for 67.5% of reportable incidents, while the second most frequently reported bias was Sexual Orientation Bias, accounting for 20%.

 Among the findings of ‘Law Enforcement Officers Killed or Assaulted (LEOKA) 2020’: